Neosomy

 Neosomy is the formation of new external structure in an active stage of an invertebrate, in a taxon that normally only changes during moulting.
 It occurs in nematodes and a wide range of arthropods, especially those with symbiotic lifestyles.

 An organism that has undergone neosomy is a neosome, while a new external structure formed by neosomy is a neosomule.

 Neosomy is similar to physogastrism (or physogastry) and the two phenomena are sometimes confused.
 However, physogastrism is usually defined as distension of the abdomen, without the growth of new cuticle.

 Examples

 Acari

 Larvae of some chiggers can increase in size massively via neosomy, such as Vatacarus (from sea kraits) enlarging by 1500 times or more, and Riedlinia (from bats) by up to 750 times.

 Other mites with neosomatic larvae include Trombidium, Eutrombidium and the aquatic Eylais and Hydrachna.

+In mites of family Hypoderatidae, deutonymphs grow by neosomy.
+Deutonymph are the main (sometimes only) feeding stage in the hypoderatid life cycle.

 In ticks of family Ixodidae, the larvae, nymphs and adult females show neosomy.
 This involves an initial period where the tick thickens its cuticle and slowly gains weight, then a rapid engorgement (increasing the tick's size by as much as 100 times) that returns the cuticle to its original thickness.
 In the soft ticks (Argasidae), neosomy usually occurs in larvae only.